rhyswynn/AgentKit/README.md

 To use the OpenAI models, set environment variables `OPENAI_KEY` and `OPENAI_ORG`.
 Alternatively, you can put the openai 'key' and 'organization' in the first 2 lines of `~/.openai/openai.key`.

+To use the Azure OpenAI models, set environment variables `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT`, and `DEPLOYMENT_NAME`.
+Be sure to specify the same model as the deployment is based on.

 To use the Anthropic models, set environment variable `ANTHROPIC_KEY`.
 Alternatively, you can put the anthropic 'key' in 3rd line of `~/.openai/openai.key`.

 # Using AgentKit without Programming Experience